 These carabiner backpack clips are good for hanging gear and strapping things down on your pack.

 Cookset and Stove

-I like to carry a cookset and small stove with me to make some tea, coffee or a nice hot meal.
-Some times you just need a soothing cup of tea, to keep you going while exploring and foraging.
-I also made a custom wind screen out of an aluminum roasting tray.
+I like to carry a cookset and a small stove to make some tea, coffee or a nice hot meal.
+Sometimes you need a soothing cup of tea to keep you going while exploring and foraging.
+I also made a custom windscreen out of an aluminum roasting tray.

 Etekcity Ultralight Portable Outdoor Backpacking Stove

 This little stove takes up no space in your pack.
 It works great and will boil water very fast.
 I love this stove; it is easy to up-pack and folds up into a nice little container.
 It also fits nicely within my cookset.